poems4u/poems4u/content/poems/posts/On 3 Napkins in 1922 Carolina Coffee Shop.md

 If, in the end, mediocrity reigns, <br>
 then may I be exceptional or awful. <br>
 If, in the time passing, philosophy <br>
-was spake through literature, <br>
+was spoken through literature, <br>
 then may I live a life of art <br>
 with no writing or speaking. <br>